 The above discussion and table do not take into account further dilution to investors purchasing our common stock in this offering that could occur upon the exercise of outstanding options and warrants having a per share exercise price less than the public offering price per share in this offering.
-To the extent that outstanding options or warrants outstanding as of March 31, 2022, are exercised or other shares are issued, investors purchasing our common stock in this offering will experience further dilution.
+To the extent that outstanding options or warrants outstanding as of December 31, 2021, are exercised or other shares are issued, investors purchasing our common stock in this offering will experience further dilution.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe that we have sufficient funds for our current or future operating plans.
 To the extent that additional capital is raised through the sale of our common stock, including through the sale of securities convertible into or exchangeable or exercisable for common stock, the issuance of these securities could result in further dilution to our stockholders, including investors purchasing our common stock in this offering.

-The table and discussion above are based on 12,663,965 shares of our common stock outstanding as of March 31, 2022, and assumes that the shares of Series E Preferred Stock sold in the offering have been converted, but does not include, as of such date:
+The table and discussion above are based on 12,663,965 shares of our common stock outstanding as of December 31, 2021, and assumes that the shares of Series E Preferred Stock sold in the offering have been converted, but does not include, as of such date:

-- 678,150 shares of common stock issuable upon exercise of options outstanding under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan, at a weighted-average exercise price of approximately \$7.85 per share; - 6,757,180 shares of our common stock issuable upon the exercise of outstanding warrants to purchase shares of our common stock with a weighted-average exercise price of \$4.99 per share; - · no shares of common stock reserved for future issuance under our 2014 Equity Incentive Plan; - 11,371 shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan: - 2,089 shares of common stock issuable upon the conversion of outstanding shares of Series D Convertible Preferred Stock;
+- 515,922 shares of common stock issuable upon exercise of options outstanding under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan, at a weighted-average exercise price of approximately \$10.43 per share; - 6,757,180 shares of our common stock issuable upon the exercise of outstanding warrants to purchase shares of our common stock with a weighted-average exercise price of \$4.99 per share; - 110,874 shares of common stock reserved for future issuance under our 2014 Equity Incentive Plan; - 11,371 shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan; - 2,089 shares of common stock issuable upon the conversion of outstanding shares of Series D Convertible Preferred Stock; and - shares of common stock issuable upon the exercise of warrants to be issued to investors in this offering at an exercise price of \$ per share.